 Drug tests in cannabis states

 What about states that have voted to legalize marijuana for adult use, can they still fire employees or not hire certain candidates who don’t pass a drug test?
-According to trade-schools.net in states like Colorado where marijuana use is legal, “some companies have enacted new or stricter drug testing policies because they fear that the state-legalized marijuana industry, despite being heavily regulated, could start infiltrating their workplaces.”
+According to trade-schools.net in states like California and Colorado where marijuana use is legal, “some companies have enacted new or stricter drug testing policies because they fear that the state-legalized marijuana industry, despite being heavily regulated, could start infiltrating their workplaces.”
 So you better believe that some companies in weed-friendly states will still fire you for failing drug tests.